Women's Air Raid Defense: History

 The organization was part of the 7th Fighter Wing, considered a detachment of Company A, Signal Aircraft Warning Regiment.
 Executive Order #9063 gave the organization powers to recruit and consider the volunteers civil servants for the federal government.
 WARD chief supervisors were under the command of Brigadier General Robert W. Douglas, Jr. The first chief supervisor of WARD was Mrs. R. T. Williams.
 She was followed by Catherine Coonley.
 Quarters were provided to the WARDs on Fort Shafter and the women moved into them on February 1, 1942.
 During the war, there were around 500 WARDs.
-They contracted to work a year at a time and were paid between $140 to $225 a month.
+They contracted to work a year at a time and were paid between $140 and $225 a month.

 Other WARDs were established throughout the islands: Maui on July 30, 1942; Hilo on August 10, 1942 and Kauai on September 14, 1942.

 WARD was detached from the Signal Corps on June 13, 1943 and named the WARD unit of the 17th Fighter Command.

 WARD was disbanded in 1945, after the end of World War II.
 Some members of the group stayed on in civil service roles in Hawaii.
 Official records documenting the work of the WARDs was lost in a 1983 fire.
 A book by Kam Napier and Candace Chenowith, Shuffleboard Pilots, documents the history of the organization and was based on the personal experience of women who worked as WARDs.